-We are currently running litterpicking tasks 10-12 on Mondays and nature conservation tasks every Wednesday and Friday 10am to about 3pm and some Saturdays.
-We have a monthly task on the second Sunday (usually) of each month.
+We are currently running litterpicking tasks 10-12 most Mondays and nature conservation tasks most Wednesdays and Fridays 10am to about 3pm.
+We have a monthly task on the second Sunday (usually) of each month 10-2.

-Up until the end of July much of our work is removing invasive Himalayan balsam.
+Up until September much of our work is removing invasive Himalayan balsam.
 This requires no prior experience, just the ability to ignore the occasional rain shower and to get stuck in.
 Balsam, once removed enables indigenous plants such as hogweed, bramble and nettle to provide a more varied food store for wildlife.
 In addition, balsam tends to invade river banks and the tiny root structure leaves river banks open to excessive erosion.